scottshotgg/ProjectOmaha/README.md

 #### Linux / OS X
 Just execute `scripts/run`
 ### Debug Mode
 Run the server in debug mode by executing `scripts/run -d 1`.
+If you're on windows, the command is `go run main.go -d 1`.
 Running in debug mode will cut out the microcontroller.
 All changes in state are just made in memory.
-If you're on windows, `go run main.go -d 1`.